 - Has your agent included several good photos in the online advertisement?

 - Did they have the property cleaned and the garden mowed before taking the photos?

 - Is advertising copy (the written description of the property) compelling?

 - Are they properly screening applicants against a national tenancy database, and also checking credit, employment, references and criminal history?

 Now that you have completed these steps, you are ready to rent your property out, safe in the knowledge that you have made an informed choice selecting your property manager.

-Now that you know a little more about what’s required to rent your property out, why not start receiving FREE proposals from the Property Managers in your local area.
-Register Here
+Now that you know a little more about what’s required to rent your property out, why not start viewing fee details for property managers in your local area.
+Start here.

 Rebecca Martindale View all articles by Rebecca